blas-lapack-rs/openblas-src/README.md

 The following Cargo features are supported:

+* `cache` to build in `.cargo` instead of `target` (see below),
 * `cblas` to build CBLAS (enabled by default),
 * `lapacke` to build LAPACKE (enabled by default),
-* `static` to link to OpenBLAS statically,
+* `static` to link to OpenBLAS statically, and
-* `system` to skip building the bundled OpenBLAS, and
+* `system` to skip building the bundled OpenBLAS.

+## Caching

-* `shared-build-cache` to place most of the OpenBLAS build products in `~/.cargo` instead of the `target` directory.
-(This allows them to be reused between crates which have different `target` directories, in order to avoid rebuilding OpenBLAS unnecessarily.
-However, it prevents `cargo clean` from removing the OpenBLAS build products.)
+The `cache` feature allows the OpenBLAS build products to be reused between crates that have different `target` directories.
+This is to avoid rebuilding OpenBLAS unnecessarily.
+However, it is worth noting that this prevents `cargo clean` from removing the OpenBLAS build products.

 ## Cross Compilation